shfwnz/epres/README.md

 <h1>License Information:</h1>

-Corona Admin is released under MIT license.
-Corona Admin is a free Bootstrap 4 admin template developed from BootstrapDash.
+ePRESS is released under MIT license. ePRESS is a free Bootstrap 4 admin template developed from BootstrapDash.
 Feel free to download it, use it, share it, get creative with it.

-<h1>How to use Corona Admin?</h1>
+<h1>How to use ePRESS?</h1>

 1 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone https://github.com/BootstrapDash/corona-free-dark-bootstrap-admin-template.git in you terminal to get a copy of this template.